 Mutual Funds.
 Mutual funds are valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are openend mutual funds that are registered with the Securities and Exchange Commission.
-These funds are required to publish their daily net asset value ("NAV") and transact at that price.
+These funds are required to publish their daily NAV and transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

 Collective Trust Funds.
-Collective trust funds are valued based on NAV, as a practical expedient, which approximates fair value as of December 31, 2019 and 2018.
+Collective trust funds are valued based on NAV, as a practical expedient, which approximates fair value as of December 31, 2020 and 2019.
 Such basis is determined by reference to the respective fund's underlying assets, which are primarily marketable equity and fixed income securities.